150 Japanese United Airlines flight attendants may lose jobs

 While the company said those affected can move to bases in the United States if they have a right to work in the country, some 700 flight attendants at Narita, Hong Kong and Germany's Frankfurt do not have such a right, according to the Association of Flight Attendants-CWA.

-Some 350 flight attendants belong to the airline’s Narita base and 180 of them are Japanese, said Tony Wetterer, head of the union’s council in the city.
+Some 350 flight attendants are based at Narita and 180 of them are Japanese, said Tony Wetterer, head of the union's council in the city.
 Only about 30 have a U.S. work permit.

 With global air traffic plunging, United Airlines informed the employees in June that the three bases would close on Oct.
 1 and they would be let go by that date if they cannot provide documentation for a U.S. work permit, according to the association.